 Expats moving to Greece need to be aware of the difference between a visa and a permit.
 A visa allows entry into the country for a specific purpose, such as travel or study, and a permit allows an expat to live and work in the country.

 Non-EU citizens will most likely need a visa for Greece, while citizens from European Union (EU) and Schengen countries, as well as countries like the US and Canada, can stay as tourists for up to 90 days within a 180-day period.

 In Greece, work permits and residence permits are not separate documents.
-Expats from outside of the EU who have been granted permission to enter the country on a work visa must then apply for a permit which enables them to live and work in Greece.
+Expats from outside the EU who have been granted permission to enter the country on a work visa must then apply for a permit which enables them to live and work in Greece.

 Visas for Greece

 Greece is a Schengen state, meaning that expats entering the country on a Schengen Visa will also have access to the other European countries that are part of the agreement.

-The visa allows travellers from outside of the EU to stay in the Schengen Area for as long as 90 days in a six-month period.
+The visa allows travellers from outside the EU to stay in the Schengen area for as long as 90 days in a six-month period.
 Expats should be advised that it is difficult to obtain an extension.

 Greek business visas are for short-term business-related activities in the country.
 They will require that the applicant provides some kind of proof of their activities in the country, such as an official invitation from a Greek firm to attend a meeting, entry tickets to a conference, or a document proving the applicant’s employment at a company.